karthikeyan2002/RangaaDentalIntern/README.md

 ### `npm install`

-It will download the dependencies required for running of the application.
+It will download the dependencies required for running the application.

 ### `npm start`